oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 ![](https://github.com/oguayasa/CrypticityAndVisualSearch-Pt2/blob/master/imgs/genResultsDistCheck.1.jpg)

-Given the fact that NumTP and NumTN are count data (Figure 2), it is not surprising that they do not follow a normal distribution.
+Given the fact that NumTP is are count data (Figure 2), it is not surprising that they do not follow a normal distribution.
 To model these two measures, we will apply GLMMs with a Possion family (count data) and a log link function.
 Our other dependent variables (Figures 3 & 4) are continuous, but many of the distributions are not normal (which is pretty normal for psychological and biological behavioral studies).
 For these measures, our GLMMs will be specified with a Gaussian family (to deal with continuous data) with an identify link function.
 Since none of our distributions are "normal", we will estimate our model parameters using Laplace approximation instead of any Maximum Likelihood approaches.

 Run GLMMs and review output
 ---------------------------

 To save time and space, only the output from one GLMM will be shown.
 However, all of the boxplots showing treatment comparisons will be included, so all general results will eventually be summarized.
 This example will show the GLMM output and subsequent analysis for the average duration of True-Positive searches.

-While most counterbalance designs would include an interaction term for the fixed effects (to see if there is an interaction between time and treatment), there is not one included here.
+While most counterbalance designs would include an interaction term for the fixed effects (to see if there is an interaction between a treatment and the order in which it occured), there is not one included here.
 Previously, we checked for a significant interaction and found none, so it has been removed from the final model shown below.
-In addition, while sub-block order has been been defined as a random intercept, subject is included as random intercept (expected to covary with) a random slope.
-This is because it is unlikely that all subjects showed the same pattern of change across Easy and Hard crypticity treatments, so we want the model to account for the likely variance in that change.
+In addition, sub-block order and subject ID have been included as random effects to account for any variation due to time or individual.

 ``` r
 # reformat data for applying and plotting glmm